-Ron Gauci, CEO of the Australian Information Industry Association, says that – while the $124.1m investment in artificial intelligence, for example, exhibits the federal government’s commitment to the Digital Economy Strategy – this may not be enough to fully develop the sector.
+Ron Gauci, CEO of the Australian Information Industry Association, says that while the $124.1m investment in artificial intelligence, for example, exhibits the federal government’s commitment to the Digital Economy Strategy, this may not be enough to fully develop the sector.
 In April, the Association demonstrated that $250m was needed to fully fund a national AI strategy.
-However, only half of which was allocated by the federal government.
+However, only half of that was allocated by the federal government.

 Additionally, some technology leaders found that the federal government’s $50m investment towards enhancing cybersecurity was lacking.
-Ian Yip, CEO of cybersecurity firm Avertro, says that this speaks to how underinvested the national ecosystem is to the issue of cyber safety.
+Ian Yip, CEO of cybersecurity firm Avertro, says that this speaks to how underinvested the national ecosystem is on the issue of cybersafety.

 At EdventureCo, we drive upskilling for the digital economy.
 In step with the Australian federal government’s vision for a digital economy, EdventureCo will continue to equip students with relevant digital skills that will give them an edge in an increasingly automated world.